w3cj/hono-open-api-starter/README.md

 > A new version of drizzle was released since the video showing this starter was made.
 See [this commit](https://github.com/w3cj/hono-open-api-starter/commit/92525ff84fb2a247c8245cc889b2320d7b3b6e2c) for the changes required to use drizzle v0.35+

+> A new version of zod was released since the video showing this starter was made.
+See [this commit](https://github.com/w3cj/hono-open-api-starter/commit/f7f88dfc40cb7bda53f8729983d8308c2d6c780b) for the changes required to use zod v4.

 > For a cloudflare specific template, see the [cloudflare branch](https://github.com/w3cj/hono-open-api-starter/tree/cloudflare) on this repo

 > For other deployment examples see the [hono-node-deployment-examples](https://github.com/w3cj/hono-node-deployment-examples) repo